Rank Dynamics for Functional Data: Details on Theoretical Results

 For $h \le \min\{z,1-z\}$, as $h\ra 0$,

-\elem \blem Let $(X,Y)$ be a 2-dimensional random vector.
-Assume that the joint density and cdf of $(X,Y)$ are denoted by $f_{XY}$ and $F_{XY}$ are twice and three times continuously differentiable, respectively.
-Under assumptions (A1), for any $h>0$, as $h\ra 0$,
+\end{lem} \begin{lem} Let $(X,Y)$ be a 2-dimensional random vector.
+Assume that the joint density and cdf of $(X,Y)$, $f_{XY}$ and $F_{XY}$, are twice and three times continuously differentiable, respectively.
+Under assumption \ref{ass:a1}, for any $h>0$, as $h\ra 0$,